AstroSnail/apexctl/README.md

   reboot                      (no arguments)
   keys   <on|off>
   poll   <frequency>          (125, 250, 500, or 1000)
-  bright <zone> <brightness>  (zone 1-5, brightness 1-8) save                        (no arguments) colors <colors>             (see below)
+  bright <zone> <brightness>  (see below) save                        (no arguments) colors <colors>             (see below)

+Brightness specification:
+  The meaning of <zone> will depend on which keyboard you're using.
+  For the Apex, zones 1 to 5 set south, east, north, west and logo zones.
+  For the Apex RAW, zone 1 is the whole keyboard.

+  <brightness> is a number from 1 to 8.
+  1 will turn off the keyboard backlight for the specified zone.
+  2 is minimum brightness, 8 is maximum.

 Color specification:
   Up to 5 colors can be specified.
-  They set south, east, north, west and logo zones, in that order.
+  For the Apex, they set south, east, north, west and logo zones in that order.
+  For the Apex RAW, only the first is functional.
   The formats are case-insensitive.

   Format   Example  Meaning
-  RRGGBBA  ABCDEF4  Sets color to triplet #ABCDEF and brightness to 4 (from 1 to 8) RRGGBB   ABCDEF   Equivalent to ABCDEF8
+  RRGGBBA  ABCDEF4  Sets color to triplet #ABCDEF and brightness to 4 RRGGBB   ABCDEF   Equivalent to ABCDEF8
   RGBA     ACE4     Equivalent to AACCEE4
   RGB      ACE      Equivalent to AACCEE8
   A        4        Equivalent to FFFFFF4
   0                 SPECIAL: Does not affect the zone

+The colors command may be used to turn off the backlight in all zones:
+$ apexctl colors 1 1 1 1 1
+After running it, you may use the save command immediately to keep it off the next time the keyboard is powered on.
 ```

 To help you configure your hotkeys, the default key mappings are as follows: